-In order to conduct clinical trials of our product candidates and commercialize any approved product candidates, we, or our manufacturers, including ARx, will need to manufacture them in large quantities.
-We, or our manufacturers, may be unable to successfully increase the manufacturing capacity for any of our product candidates in a timely or cost-effective manner, or at all.
+In order to conduct clinical trials of our product candidates and commercialize any approved product candidates, we, or our manufacturers, including ARx, and the Patheon pharma services division of Thermo Fisher Scientific Inc., will need to manufacture them in large quantities.
+We, or our manufacturers, may be unable to successfully increase the manufacturing capacity for any of our approved products or product candidates in a timely or cost-effective manner, or at all.
 In addition, quality issues may arise during scale-up activities.
-If we, or any of our manufacturers, are unable to successfully scale up the manufacture of our product candidates in sufficient quality and quantity, the development, testing, and clinical trials of that product candidate may be delayed or infeasible, and regulatory approval or commercial launch of any resulting product may be delayed or not obtained, which could significantly harm our business.
-If we are unable to obtain or maintain third-party manufacturing for commercial supply of our product candidates, or to do so on commercially reasonable terms, we may not be able to develop and commercialize our product candidates successfully.
+If we, or any of our manufacturers, are unable to successfully scale up the manufacture of our approved products or product candidates in sufficient quality and quantity, the development, testing, and clinical trials of that product candidate may be delayed or infeasible, and regulatory approval or commercial launch of any resulting product may be delayed or not obtained, which could significantly harm our business.
+If we are unable to obtain or maintain third-party manufacturing for commercial supply of our approved products, or to do so on commercially reasonable terms, we may not be able to develop and commercialize our approved products or product candidates successfully.

-Our failure to find third-party collaborators to assist or share in the costs of product development could materially harm our business, financial condition and results of operations.
+Our failure to find third-party collaborators to assist or share in the costs of product development could materially harm our business, financial condition, and results of operations.

-Our strategy for the development and commercialization of our proprietary product candidates may include the formation of collaborative arrangements with third parties.
+Our strategy for the development and commercialization of our proprietary products and product candidates may include the formation of collaborative arrangements with third parties.
 Collaborators have significant discretion in determining the efforts and resources they apply and may not perform their obligations as expected.
 Potential third-party collaborators include biopharmaceutical, pharmaceutical and biotechnology companies, academic institutions and other entities.
 Third-party collaborators may assist us in:

-- funding research, preclinical development, clinical trials and manufacturing; - seeking and obtaining regulatory approvals; and - successfully commercializing IGALMITM or product candidates.
+- funding research, preclinical development, clinical trials and manufacturing; - seeking and obtaining regulatory approvals; and - successfully commercializing IGALMI or product candidates.